ynov-b3-2019-nodejs/projects-titube/README.md

 # Project TiTube

-School project aiming at the creation of a vidéos ad site such as for example: https://www.youtube.com/
+School project aiming at the creation of a videos site such as for example: https://www.youtube.com/

 ## Production site